Buy you're Kona fresh from the best Kona coffee bean farms in Hawaii.

 Good Morning!
 Welcome

-The Coffee bean Specialists that deliver high class artisan roasted Coffee Beans.
+The Coffee bean Specialists that deliver high class artisan roasted Kona Coffee Beans.

 Hand-picked coffee beans are best shipped to your Doorstep.
 Coffee beans from the farm to store shelf can lose up-to half of their caffeine.

-Buy Coffee Beans direct to enjoy a coffee that just tastes better!
+Buy Kona Coffee Beans direct to enjoy a coffee that just tastes better!

-When you need fresh coffee beans, you have access to the very best coffee beans offer, when you brew coffee from Kona.
+When you need fresh 100% Kona coffee, you have access to the very best coffee offers, when you brew coffee from Gourmet Kona Coffee.